-During an emergency, each site will report the condition of the site, injuries, damage to buildings, through email using Catapult EMS Telephones and cell phones may be used but cannot be relied upon.
+During an emergency, each site will report the condition of the site, injuries, damage to buildings, through email using Catapult EMS telephones and cell phones may be used but cannot be relied upon.
 Communication will occur only to report emergency conditions or to request emergency assistance.
 No other calls will be made.
 Students and parents will be informed of this policy and encouraged to adhere to it.
-Parents will be contacted through the district's off-site "School Messenger" notification system.
-Parents will be contacted through the district's phone messaging system and the school site and district website.
+Parents will be Aeries Communication + District website@ www.mjusd.com